-Silver Lake Trail is a 4.5 mile moderately trafficked out and back trail located near Alpine, UT that features a lake and is rated as moderate.
+Silver Lake Trail is a 4.5 mile moderately trafficked out and back trail located near Alpine, Utah that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs and horses are also able to use this trail.